anki-code/xonsh-cheatsheet/README.md

 # json module super help
 ```

-# Known issues and workaround
+# Known issues and workarounds

 ### ModuleNotFoundError

-Sometimes when you're using PyPi, Conda or virtual environments you can forget about current version and location of Python and try to import packages in xonsh with `ModuleNotFoundError` error.
-Ordinary you installed the package in other environment and didn't realise it.
-To solve this case there is [`xpip`](https://xon.sh/aliases.html#xpip) alias that you can use to install PyPi packages in the Python environment that was used to run current xonsh session.
+Sometimes when you're using PyPi, Conda, or virtual environments you can forget about the current version and location of Python and try to import packages in xonsh resulting in a `ModuleNotFoundError` error.
+Often this means you installed the package in another environment and didn't realise it.
+To avoid this there is the [`xpip`](https://xon.sh/aliases.html#xpip) alias that you can use to install PyPi packages in the Python environment that was used to run current xonsh session.

-The example of how to get the path to Python:
+An example of how to get the path to Python:
 ```python
 # Getting current active Python version
 python --version   # Python 3.8.5